 This is a graded Advanced Professional Skills course.
-It is taken in conjunction with a field placement in a non-profit entity, court office, government organization, corporation, or a private law firm doing work for academic credit.
-In this course, we will explore the meaning of being a lawyer and a member of the legal profession, as well as developing the skills necessary to work in the legal field.
+It is taken in conjunction with a field placement doing legal work for academic credit in a non-profit entity, court office, government organization, corporation, or a private law firm.
+In this course, we will explore the meaning of being a lawyer and a member of the legal profession, as well as developing the skills necessary to excel in the legal profession.
 Lawyers produce a wide variety of documents and utilize a wide variety of lawyering skills in representing clients.
 These fundamental professional skills are required during law school.
-You began building these skills in your first year in Legal Writing and Research I and II.
+You began building these skills during your first year in Legal Writing and Research.
 This course is designed to further train you in the professional skills necessary for representing your clients competently and to "hit the ground running" when you begin to practice law.
 This course focuses on the following six lawyering skills, all of which are required for many lawyering tasks: